AliBeikmohammadi/TA-Explore/README.md

   --save_dir SAVE_DIR  Save Directory; default ./Results/RandomWalk/
 ```
 ### OPTIMAL CONTROL PROBLEMS WITH CONSTRAINTS: Optimal Temperature Control with Constraint
-> The script below runs a new test on the Optimal Temperature Control with Constraint environment with customized settings.
+> The scripts below run a new test on the Optimal Temperature Control with Constraint environment with customized settings.
 ```
 python Optimal_Temperature_Control_with_Constraint.py -h